Project LIVE (Living Independently through Volunteer Efforts)

 The program employs case managers who assess each senior’s situation and then link the person to community resources that are available, with a goal of keeping seniors independent in their own homes.
 The program refers seniors who need legal services to Legal Aid of East Tennessee, which takes appointments at the Office on Aging once a month and at the O’Connor Senior Center twice a month.

 LIVE also has limited assistance to pay for minor home repairs or safety modifications that are needed.

 The program welcomes volunteers (individuals or groups) when possible to perform minor home repairs, house cleaning and decluttering, yard clean up and maintenance, and similar tasks.
 Volunteers can work flexible schedules, including weeknights and weekends.
-For a list of the program’s volunteer needs, click here.
-For other ways that you can help seniors in need through Project LIVE, click here.

 “I just wanted to give something back, to show that I care.
-I never knew how much I would get in return.” –a Project LIVE volunteer
+I never knew how much I would get in return.” – a Project LIVE volunteer

 Case management is an important part of Project LIVE.
 It begins with an in-home assessment that identifies the senior’s strengths as well as the needs they have that keep them from being fully independent.

 After an assessment is done, the case manager creates goals for the senior and recommends a plan, according to each person’s needs.
 The “care plan” defines the tasks of the case manager and those of the senior receiving care.
 The case manager, working alongside the senior and any family members he or she may have, assists the client in accessing community services.